-Please visit the International Students Services website for details regarding OPT and Pre-OPT.
+Please visit the International Students and Scholars Center website for details regarding OPT and Pre-OPT.
 Students must be in good academic standing and have an approved iPOS.
-Non-thesis students must pass the comprehensive examinations prior to Pre-OPT.
 A student does (Pre-) OPT at their own risk since if the student doesn't graduate in the semester indicated on the iPOS, no letter will be issued by advising to support a later graduation date unless the delay is for reasons beyond the control of the student.